IonitaCatalin/JavaTechnologies/Labs5/README.md

 	 -  ✔️ Create the  _EntityManager_  objects using dependency injection.
 	- ✔️ Define the mappings using JPA-only annotations.
 	- ✔️ Implement the repository classes using  **JPA-QL**.
-	- ❌ Create a test unit for the CRUD operations of at least one entity clas
+	- ❌ Create a test unit for the CRUD operations of at least one entity class

 2. ❌ Exams can be of various types, for example _written test_, _project presentation_, etc, each having specific properties, such as _bibliography_ or _required resources_, etc. Define at least two type of classes representing _exams_.
 Use inheritance mapping in order to define this new model.
 Adapt the user interface accordingly.